jangrau13/Cpp-WASM-vs-JS/readme.md

 # Programming with Advanced Computer Languages - Project

+> A project by Lukas Bamert and Jan Grau

 ## A Small Performance-Test between WebAssembly written in C++ vs built-in Javascript

 With this project we want to compare C++ code compiled to WebAssembly to built-in Javascript in order to have some small performance benchmarking between the two languages.
 In order to make it a little bit user friendlier, we also provided a small HTML frontend with Tailwind CSS and jQuery.